microsoft/CCF/doc/governance/proposals.rst

 -------------------

 Proposals are JSON objects specifying a list of actions and associated arguments.
 The name of the action should match one of the actions available in your service (in ``actions.js``), and the expected types of the arguments are dictated by the validate and apply functions which handle that action.
-These proposal objects can be constructed by an tool or language which can produce JSON.
+These proposal objects can be constructed by any tool or language which can produce JSON.
 The CCF pip package contains a sample of a tool to automate proposal creation, written in bash and wrapping the CLI tool ``jq``, named ``build_proposal.sh``:

 .. code-block:: bash